shellphish/writeups/challenges/pwn/heap/tcache/chutes-and-ladders-dice-2022/README.md

 # Writeup of Chutes-and-ladders challenge from DiceCTF 2022

-TDLR: UAF to tcache poisoning using a game
+TDLR: UAF to tcache poisoning using a game. libc 2.31 (no key leak needed).

 Writeup author: [adamd](https://adamdoupe.com)